 Cryptography, also known as cryptology, thus helps users to cipher and decipher hidden messages into codes, cipher, and numbers so information can be transmitted safely.

-The process of coding and transformation of plain text into the unreadable format is called encryption, while the process of decoding and converting the unreadable text to readable information using a special digital key is called decryption.
+The process of coding and transforming plain text into an unreadable format is called encryption, while the process of decoding and converting the unreadable text to readable information using a special digital key is called decryption.

 In the symmetric algorithm, both encryption and decryption keys are the same, so the same key must be used to enable secure communication.
 Symmetric algorithm encryptions are commonly used for bulk data encryption and are fast and easily implemented by hardware.
 The downside is that anyone with that decryption key can decrypt your data even if not intended.